codeHysteria28/nord_cloud_workshops/Azure Functions Example/fn-log-receiver/README.md

 # HTTP trigger based Azure Function - Javascript

 - Before running make sure you have the latest Azure Functions core tools installed
-- As pushing node_modulesto GitHub is not a recommended practise, do a "npm install" to install all the necessary modules
+- As pushing node_modules to GitHub is not a recommended practise, do a "npm install" to install all the necessary modules
 - Also if you want to develop locally you can get Azure VSCode extension

 # Function description